 We Ride Australia

-July 2017 marked the adoption of the new Australian Cycling Promotion Foundation governance structure and 2018 marks the official launch of the We Ride Australia brand.
+July 2017 marked the adoption of the new Australian Cycling Environmental and Health Foundation governance structure and 2018 marks the official launch of the We Ride Australia brand.

 This change to an independent not-for-profit governance structure, Board and Constitution brings our national efforts to a new level of maturity and enhances our ability to drive nationwide change.